S-Kel/Portfolio/readme.md

 https://github.com/S-Kel/Portfolio

 ## Description
 A portfolio website is a greatway to demonstrate personal abilities and skillset to gain more business and build professional brand.
-This website has been designed, built and deployed to showcase personal talent and skillset or coding experience.
+This website has been designed, built and deployed to showcase these skillset and coding experience.
 ### Purpose
 The main objectives for the portfolio include:
 * showcasing personal skillset